Table of Content

-Kidney is one of the most essential organs of one’s body.
+A kidney is one of the most essential organs of one’s body.
 Kidneys perform a number of responsibilities to help keep a healthy body functioning, which includes keeping a balance of water and minerals, eliminating waste from blood after digestion and muscle activity, making an active form of vitamin D needed for bone health and other things.
-However, a dysfunction may lead to some acute and chronic kidney problems, one such problem is Nephrolothiasis.
+However, a dysfunction may lead to some acute and chronic kidney problems, one such problem is Nephrolithiasis.

 This is one of the most common issues related to kidneys, also known as kidney stones.
 These stones are hard, crystalline mineral material formed within the kidney or urinary tract.

-A person suffering from nephrolothiasis may suffer with some symptoms of kidney stones, which may include severe pain in the side, back, below ribs and while urination.
+A person suffering from nephrolithiasis may suffer from some symptoms of kidney stones, which may include severe pain in the side, back, below ribs and while urination.
 Furthermore, they may feel a pain that radiates to the lower abdomen and groin or comes in waves and fluctuates in intensity.
-The colour of urine may often be pink, red or brown and have cloudy or foul smell.
+The color of urine may often be pink, red or brown and have a cloudy or foul smell.
 There is a persistent need to urinate and frequency is more often than usual while urinating small amounts.
-The person may feel nausea and vomiting and in case of an infection they may also develop fever and chills.
+The person may feel nausea and vomiting and in case of infection, they may also develop fever and chills.

 Etiology (causes) of Nephrolithiasis